laravel/docs/scheduling.md

         }
     }

 In addition to scheduling `Closure` calls, you may also schedule [Artisan commands](/docs/{{version}}/artisan) and operating system commands.
-For example, you may use the `command` method to schedule an Artisan command:
+For example, you may use the `command` method to schedule an Artisan command using either the command's name or class:

     $schedule->command('emails:send --force')->daily();

-You may also use class notation to schedule your Artisan command:

     $schedule->command(EmailsCommand::class)->daily();